We Are Here to Help You Through the Legal Process

 Step 2: Serve Your Spouse

 Once you have filed the petition, you will need to serve your spouse with a copy of the petition.
 To do this, you will need to have a third party (who is not involved in the case) deliver a copy of the petition to your spouse.
-If your spouse is in agreement with the divorce, they can sign a waiver of service, which will allow you to skip this step.
+If your spouse agrees with the divorce, they can sign a waiver of service, which will allow you to skip this step.

 Step 3: Wait 60 Days